-On May 1, 2017, QIO signed a Framework Off-Take Agreement (the "Off-Take Agreement") with Sojitz Corporation ("Sojitz"), a major trading company based in Tokyo, Japan, pursuant to which Sojitz would purchase up to 3,000,000 DMT per annum from QIO after the re-commencement of commercial operations at the Bloom Lake pursuant to the Off-Take Agreement, Sojitz will purchase up to 3,000,000 DMT per annum from QIO, upon re-commencement of commercial operations at Bloom Lake.
+On May 1, 2017, QIO signed a Framework Off-Take Agreement (the "Off-Take Agreement") with Sojitz Corporation ("Sojitz"), a major trading company based in Tokyo, Japan, pursuant to which Sojitz would purchase up to 3,000,000 DMT per annum from QIO after the re-commencement of commercial operations at the Bloom Lake.
 The Off-Take Agreement is for an initial five-year term from the date that commercial operations commence at Bloom Lake and shall automatically extend for successive terms of five-years.